joekamien/Kata04/README.md

 ## Summary
-This is my approach to [Code Kata #4](http://codekata.com/kata/kata04-data-munging/).
+This is my approach to [Prag Dave's Code Kata #4](http://codekata.com/kata/kata04-data-munging/).

 ## LICENSE
 (The MIT License)